cs1302uga/cs1302-hw06/README.md

      to an object that takes an `Email` object as a parameter and return only the contents of the email (don't include `sender`, `recipient`, `date`, etc.) as some nicely formatted `String`.
 Remember, you can always refer to the API documentation for the associated interface when trying to determine the layout of your lambda.
+   * **Note:** If the code you add causes your `main` method to exceed the `check1302` line limit, you can move some of your code into test methods and have `main` call the test methods.
+Just remember to fully comment your test methods.

 1. Call the `printlnMappedMatches` using your newly created variables to print out emails in the array referred to by `inbox` that do not come from GA Tech.
 In other words, we don't want to receive any emails from a